-OPERAND TYPE OPERAND SYNTAX OPERAND DESCRIPTION INPUTS/OUTPUTS: Virtual Inputs Virt Ip 1 On Flag is set, logic=1 Virt lp 64 On Flag is set, logic=1 INPUTS/OUTPUTS: Virtual Outputs Virt Op 1 On Flag is set, logic=1 , Virt Op 96 On Flag is set, logic=1 LED TEST LED TEST IN PROGRESS An LED test has been initiated and has not finished.
-REMOTE DEVICES REMOTE DEVICE 1 On Flag is set, logic=1 REMOTE DEVICE 16 On Flag is set, logic=1 REMOTE DEVICE 1 Off Flag is set, logic=1 REMOTE DEVICE 16 Off Flag is set, logic=1 RESETTING RESET OP RESET OP (COMMS) RESET OP (OPERAND) RESET OP (PUSHBUTTON) Reset command is operated (set by all 3 operands below) Communications source of the reset command Operand (assigned in the INPUTS/OUTPUTS RESETTING menu) source of the reset command Reset key (pushbutton) source of the reset command SELF- DIAGNOSTICS ANY MAJOR ERROR ANY MINOR ERROR ANY SELF-TEST BATTERY FAIL DIRECT DEVICE OFF DIRECT RING BREAK DSP ERROR EEPROM DATA ERROR EQUIPMENT MISMATCH FLEXLOGIC ERR TOKEN IRIG-B FAILURE LATCHING OUT ERROR LOW ON MEMORY NO DSP INTERRUPTS PRI ETHERNET FAIL PROGRAM MEMORY PROTOTYPE FIRMWARE REMOTE DEVICE OFF SEC ETHERNET FAIL SNTP FAILURE SYSTEM EXCEPTION UNIT NOT CALIBRATED UNIT NOT PROGRAMMED WATCHDOG ERROR Any of the major self-test errors generated (major error) Any of the minor self-test errors generated (minor error) Any self-test errors generated (generic, any error) See description in Chapter 7: Commands and Targets.
-UNAUTHORIZED ACCESS ALARM UNAUTHORIZED ACCESS Asserted when a password entry fails while accessing a password-protected level of the relay.
-USER- PROGRAMMABLE PUSHBUTTONS PUSHBUTTON x ON PUSHBUTTON x OFF Pushbutton Number x is in the 'On' position Pushbutton Number x is in the 'Off' position
+OPERAND TYPE OPERAND SYNTAX OPERAND DESCRIPTION LED INDICATORS: Fixed front panel LEDs LED IN SERVICE LED TROUBLE LED TEST MODE LED TRIP LED ALARM LED PICKUP LED VOLTAGE LED CURRENT LED FREQUENCY LED OTHER LED PHASE A LED PHASE B LED PHASE C LED NEUTRAL/GROUND Asserted when the front panel IN SERVICE LED is on.
+Asserted when the front panel TROUBLE LED is on.
+Asserted when the front panel TEST MODE LED is on.
+Asserted when the front panel TRIP LED is on.
+Asserted when the front panel ALARM LED is on.
+Asserted when the front panel PICKUP LED is on.
+Asserted when the front panel VOLTAGE LED is on.
+Asserted when the front panel CURRENT LED is on.
+Asserted when the front panel FREQUENCY LED is on.
+Asserted when the front panel OTHER LED is on.
+Asserted when the front panel PHASE A LED is on.
+Asserted when the front panel PHASE B LED is on.
+Asserted when the front panel PHASE C LED is on.
+Asserted when the front panel PHASE C LED is on.
+Asserted when the front panel PHASE C LED is on.
+LED INDICATORS: LED test LED TEST IN PROGRESS An LED test has been initiated and has not finished.
+LED INDICATORS: LED USER 1 Asserted when user-programmable LED 1 is on.
+User-programmable LEDs LED USER 2 to 48 The operand above is available for user-programmable LEDs 2 through 48.
+REMOTE DEVICES REMOTE DEVICE 1 On Flag is set, logic=1 REMOTE DEVICE 16 On Flag is set, logic=1 REMOTE DEVICE 1 Off Flag is set, logic=1 REMOTE DEVICE 16 Off Flag is set, logic=1 RESETTING RESET OP RESET OP (COMMS) RESET OP (OPERAND) RESET OP (PUSHBUTTON) Reset command is operated (set by all three operands below).
+Communications source of the reset command.
+Operand (assigned in the INPUTS/OUTPUTS ⇒ ♣ RESETTING menu) source of the reset command.
+Reset key (pushbutton) source of the reset command.
+SELF- DIAGNOSTICS ANY MAJOR ERROR ANY MINOR ERROR ANY SELF-TESTS BATTERY FAIL DIRECT DEVICE OFF DIRECT RING BREAK DSP ERROR EEPROM DATA ERROR EEUIPMENT MISMATCH ETHERNET SWITCH FAIL FLEXLOGIC ERR TOKEN IRIG-B FAILURE LATCHING OUT ERROR LOW ON MEMORY NO DSP INTERRUPTS PRI ETHERNET FAIL PROGRAM MEMORY PROTOTYPE FIRMWARE REMOTE DEVICE OFF SEC ETHERNET FAIL SNTP FAILURE SYSTEM EXCEPTION UNIT NOT CALIBRATED UNIT NOT PROGRAMMED WATCHDOG ERROR Any of the major self-test errors generated (major error) Any of the minor self-test errors generated (minor error) Any self-test errors generated (generic, any error) See description in Chapter 7: Commands and targets UNAUTHORIZED ACCESS ALARM UNAUTHORIZED ACCESS Asserted when a password entry fails while accessing a password protected level of the relay.
+USER- PROGRAMMABLE PUSHBUTTONS PUSHBUTTON 1 ON PUSHBUTTON 1 OFF ANY PB ON Pushbutton number 1 is in the "On" position Pushbutton number 1 is in the "Off" position Any of twelve pushbuttons is in the "On" position PUSHBUTTON 2 to 12 Same set of operands as PUSHBUTTON 1

 Some operands can be re-named by the user.
 These are the names of the breakers in the breaker control feature, the ID (identification) of contact inputs, the ID of virtual inputs, and the ID of virtual outputs.
-If the user changes the default name/ ID of any of these operands, the assigned name will appear in the relay list of operands.
-The default names are shown in the FlexLogic $^{TM}$ operands table above.
+If the user changes the default name or ID of any of these operands, the assigned name will appear in the relay list of operands.
+The default names are shown in the FlexLogicTM operands table above.